5 Guest Speakers

 What is your refund policy?

-We are unable to offer any refunds for our application fees.
-If a conflict arises and you are no longer able to attend the Mastermind, we are able to refund your tuition payment until July 1, 2020.
-All refund requests following July 1, 2020 will not be able to be accommodated.
+We do not have application fees.
+If a conflict arises and you are no longer able to attend the Mastermind itself, we are able to refund your tuition payment until July 1, 2022.
+All refund requests following July 1, 20202 will not be able to be accommodated.

 What if my whole ensemble cannot attend?